vsimakhin/web-logbook/README.md

 - Fix: Correct using styles and classes for the sidebar when switching between the pages
 - Update: Code cleanup, removing code for synchronization with mobile client (will not continue working on it)
 - Update: Update golang version (1.21.10) and go packages.

-## [2.35.0] - 18.05.2024

-- New: Implemented a new responsive user interface that is friendly for desktop, mobile, and tablet devices.
-The design is based on the adminkit.io template, and all pages are refactored to ensure a seamless user experience across different platforms.
-Probably some new bugs are introduced ¯\\_(ツ)_/¯*
-- Update: rename cmd/web directory to app, just internal change.
-- Update: Code optimization.
-No UI change.
-Includes:
-    - Migrated all javascript code to a js files instead of keeping them in gohtml templates, plus some html code optimization.
-This significantly reduces amouunt of typo and errors.
-    - Removed map data for css and js files for standard libraries.
-As a result, the final size of the application binary file is reduced by ~10 MB to ~18MB.
-    - Added simple brutforce protection for login page.
-    - Optimize internal helper function, so need for additional error check.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)